-Before we answer the question, ‘how to open a demat account’, let’s first try and understand what a demat account is.
-A demat account holds all shares and securities in a dematerialised or electronic format.
-As per SEBI norms, demat accounts are just as necessary as trading accounts for people who wish to invest and trade in the Indian stock market.
-One cannot invest in shares and securities in the absence of a demat and a trading account.
+Before we answer the question, let us first try and understand what a Demat account is.
+A Demat account holds all shares and securities in a Dematerialised or electronic format.
+As per SEBI norms, Demat accounts are just as necessary as trading accounts for people who wish to invest and trade in the Indian stock market.
+One cannot invest in shares and securities without a Demat and a Trading account.

 Demat account opening

-As a part of the demat account opening procedure, you need to submit some documents and complete the KYC (Know your Customer) process.
-As such, you need to submit your proof of identity, address documents and a copy of your PAN card as per the Official Valid List (OVD) of documents.
+As a part of the Demat account opening procedure, you need to submit some documents and complete the KYC (Know Your Customer) process.
+As such, you need to submit your proof of identity and address, and a copy of your PAN card as per the Official Valid List (OVD) of documents.

-Is PAN card a must for demat account opening?
+Is a PAN card a must for Demat account opening?

 Yes, it is.
-You cannot open a demat account without a PAN card.
-The SEBI made PAN card mandatory for opening a demat account.
-The investor needs to show the original PAN card at the time of opening a demat account.
+You cannot open a Demat account without a PAN card.
+The SEBI made the PAN card mandatory for opening a Demat account.
+The investor needs to show the original PAN card while opening a Demat account.
 Additionally, you have to submit a self-attested copy of your PAN card.

-PAN stands for Permanent Account Number and a PAN card is an important document that all Indian citizens must have.
+PAN stands for Permanent Account Number.
+A PAN card is an important document that all Indian citizens must have.
 Your PAN number lets the Income Tax department link all financial transactions made by you.
 According to the IT Department, PAN is the sole identification for all financial transactions in the securities market, irrespective of transaction amounts.

 As per the law, a person can hold only one PAN card.
 Once assigned, your PAN number does not change during your lifetime – whether you move to another city or country (become an NRI).